Malawi bans child marriage, lifts minimum age to 18

 She said parliament had voted unanimously last Thursday for the Marriage, Divorce and Family Relations Bill which the president is due to sign into law within three weeks.

-Child marriage is deeply entrenched in Malawi's society partly because of a belief that a girl should marry as early as possible to maximize her fertility.
+Child marriage is deeply entrenched in Malawi's society partly because of a belief that a girl should marry as early as possible to maximise her fertility.

 Girls are currently allowed to marry at 16, or 15 with parental consent.
 But many marry much younger.